tzebrowski/ObdMetrics/README.md

 ### Supported adapters and protocols
 - The framework supports `ELM327` based adapters
-	- The framework is compatible with the `ELM327` AT command set
+	- It is compatible with the `ELM327` AT command set
 - The framework supports`STNxxxx` based adapters.
-More here: https://www.scantool.net/
-	- The framework is able to utilize `ST` command set available in the `STNxxxx` device family.
+	- It is able to utilize `ST` command set available in the `STNxxxx` device family.
 More here: https://www.scantool.net/

 ### Ecosystem and Tooling